Apis nigrocincta: Distribution and habitat

 There is little known about the biogeography of the species, only that it is found in parts of Indonesia and the Philippines.
 A. nigrocincta is suggested to have been derived from China, as it shares similar morphologies with A. cerana from the mainland than with A. cerana from the southwest.
 It is also stipulated that a proto-nigrocincta may have come from Borneo during the Quaternary glaciation.
-On southern part of the Indonesian island of Sulawesi, most colonies are found above 400 m elevation, unlike its cousin A. cerana, of which most colonies are found below 400 m elevation.
+On the southern part of the Indonesian island of Sulawesi, most colonies are found above 400 m elevation, unlike its cousin A. cerana, of which most colonies are found below 400 m elevation.
 However, in areas without A. cerana, A. nigrocincta can be found in low elevation as well.
-In addition, A. nigrocincta inhabit areas that are more forested or mixed culture areas, in either natural or man made cavities near streams.
+In addition, A. nigrocincta inhabit areas that are more forested or mixed-culture areas, in either natural or man-made cavities near streams.
 In central Sulawesi, A. nigrocincta is only found at elevation levels of 550 m or higher.
 The areas with a higher density of A. nigrocincta have shorter, less defined dry periods but more pronounced wet periods.
 Finally, where A. cerana and A. nigrocincta coexist, competition will influence the location of either species.